 Farms, Ranches & Stables

-In general, the City does not regulate the number of horses allowed on single-family and two-family residential properties as long as they are for personal use of the homeowner and there is a City-approved, habitable single family home on the property.
+In general, the City does not regulate the number of horses or other farm animals allowed on single-family and two-family residential properties as long as they are for personal use of the homeowner and there is a City-approved, habitable single family home on the property.
 The City does not allow the commercial raising of animals as is typically associated with a farm, except on a farm, ranch or commercial stable.

 The Zoning Code limits the location of farms, ranches, and stables:

 - Single-Family Residential - farms, commercial stables, & ranches by conditional use permit